C2SM/git-course/beginner/Markdowns/Exercise_1.md

     test
 ```

-We see the unique hash of each commit, its author as well as the date of the commit.
+We see the unique hash of each commit, its author, and the date of the commit.
-Those are all very useful things as we will see later in this course.
+These are all very useful things as we will see later in this course.